Avoiding Liability Bulletin – March 2008

 … A parent snorts a line of cocaine (one time) in front of her 17-year old daughter and tells her therapist about this.
 Is a child abuse report required?
 Is a child abuse report permitted?

-I invited e-mail comments and requested that they be sent to CPH and Associates’ website for forwarding to me.
+I invited e-mail comments and requested that they be sent to CPH Insurance for forwarding to me.
 I stated that I would report on the nature and extent of the responses and viewpoints expressed.
 This is done below.
 Additionally, I offer my viewpoint on these scenarios and the questions asked regarding child abuse reporting.

 Each state has its own law on the reporting of child abuse, and while these laws have many similarities, there are differences – and the differences matter.
 They matter because reporting or failing to report has significant consequences, both for the patient and for the therapist or counselor.
 The following discussion of the questions and answers should be viewed as educational material (and something to consider) rather than advice on any particular reporting issue – since state laws vary, sometimes in fine nuance affecting reporting questions and decisions.